Rock-Tenn, MeadWestvaco to merge, create packaging giant

 Demand for the corrugated boxes made by both companies has risen sharply as internet shopping has taken off.
 Worldwide e-commerce sales are expected to have risen 20 percent to $1.5 trillion last year, according to industry data firm eMarketer.

-The merger, announced by both companies on Monday, will create the second-largest U.S. packaging company behind International Paper, which has a market capitalisation of nearly $23 billion.
+The merger, announced by both companies on Monday, will create the second-largest U.S. packaging company behind International Paper, which has a market capitalization of nearly $23 billion.

 MeadWestvaco shareholders will have a 50.1 percent stake in the new company, which will be named before the deal closes and based in Richmond, Virginia, where MeadWestvaco is headquartered.